kylophone/choplifter/README.md

 #choplifter

 Inside the <a href="http://en.wikipedia.org/wiki/Teenage_Engineering_OP-1">Teenage Engineering OP-1</a> there's a beautiful little choplifter game.
 This is a javascript clone.
-In-progress.
+In-progress!

 ##demo
 <b>Playable demo <a href = "http://104.236.207.104/">here!</a></b> Try pressing keys `d`, `f`, `j`, & `k`.
 You can also you use your mouse cursor to toss the objects around.